Wollongong United FC: Post-NSL

 Between 1991 and 2004, the club played in the NSW State League with a strong, consistent representation in both junior and senior ranks.

 In 1992, the club rename as Illawarra Lions in NSW Super League and again in 2003 as Wollongong United FC in NSW State League.

 In 2004 the club evaluated its position and it was deemed, in the best interests of the club, its members, supporters and sponsors to return to the local Illawarra Football Association.
 In 2005, the club competed in the IFA First Division with an aim to return to the IFA Premier League.
 Wollongong United finished second and gained promotion into the Premier League for the 2006 season.
 Wollongong United has reached two grand finals in the years since (2015 and 2018), winning the competition in 2015.
 The club remains in the now Football South Coast Illawarra Premier League.

+Australia Cup

+On July 27, 2022, Wollongong United FC faced Green Gully SC in the Australia Cup at Ian McLennan Park in Kembla Grange, New South Wales.
+The match was a closely contested affair, ultimately ending in a 3-2 victory for Green Gully.
+Despite Wollongong United's strong effort and a spirited fightback that saw them equalise during the match, they were unable to maintain the momentum.
+Green Gully’s decisive goal in the later stages secured their advancement in the tournament, highlighting the competitive nature of the Australia Cup and the growing prominence of both teams in Australian football.
+This match marked a significant chapter in Wollongong United's cup campaign, reflecting their resilience and determination on the national stage.